Marcelle enjoys preparing delicious meals for family and friends. She especially loves creating original, plant-based, vegan recipes.

-Bring this stunning appetizer to your next potluck, serve it up at your next party, or simply enjoy at home.
-Guests will initially be intrigued by this brightly hued "red" hummus, and after a taste, they will certainly remark on the delicious, subtlly sweet flavor.
+Bring this stunning appetizer to your next potluck, serve it up at your next party, or simply enjoy it at home.
+Guests will initially be intrigued by this brightly-hued "red" hummus, and after tasting, they will certainly remark on the delicious, subtly sweet flavor.

 Blood Pressure Benefits

 All the ingredients in this tasty hummus offer health benefits but these three ingredients may offer blood pressure-lowering benefits.

 - Beets: A published trial found that drinking beet juice lowered blood pressure in just 24 hours.
 In addition to their blood pressure-lowering benefits, beets offer powerful anti-inflammatory and cancer-fighting antioxidants.

 - Garbanzo Beans (aka Chickpeas): Like most beans, the magnesium and potassium in chickpeas work to lower blood pressure.
 Garbanzo beans are also an excellent source of fiber, zinc, vitamin B6, and folate.

 - Garlic: Studies have shown garlic lowers blood pressure as well as LDL cholesterol levels.
 Often, garlic can be added or increased in recipes to cut back or eliminate added salt.